Geotab/real-time-map/README.md

 ### Getting started

 1. Download the repo.
-2. Run `npm install` to install all dependencies.
+2. Execute `npm install` to install all dependencies.
-3. Run `npm run build` and you should have a working mygeotab addin in the dist folder!
+3. Execute `npm run build`, then find the MyGeotab compatible addin in the dist folder!

+### For Developers

+1. Execute `npm install` to install all dependencies.
+2. Execute `npm run devBuild && npm run devServer` to start the dev server (or execute dev.sh).
+This creates a server that can be tested in a MyGeotab test enviroment.

 ### Official documentation